Charles I: A Royal Prisoner at Carisbrooke Castle

 Charles II and the Royal Oak

-How the future king escaped from Parliamentarian forces during the Civil War in 1651, giving English history one of its greatest adventure stories.
+Find out how the future king escaped from Parliamentarian forces after the Battle of Worcester in 1651, giving English history one of its greatest adventure stories.